AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 - Wait for devs to release fixed version.
 Good luck with that.
 - Compile VoodooI2CHID from source.
 See short guide below.

 Pen support in VoodooI2C is limited — no pressure detection. (frankly, it's amazing it works so well).
 You might want to try third-party driver [Touch-Base UPDD](https://www.touch-base.com/).
-It is better, but bloody expensive, so you might want to google for some other solution.
+It is better but bloody expensive, so you might want to google for some other solution.

-### building VoodooI2C
+### Building VoodooI2C

 Docs are quite outdated, as part of toolchain depends on Python 2.
 You'll need XCode and some recent Python 3 installed.